-Financial Instruments Owned, at Fair Value and Financial Instruments Sold, But Not Yet Purchased, at Fair Value accounted for at fair value either under the fair value option or in accordance with other U.S. GAAP.
-See Note 7 for further information about the fair value option.
+Financial Instruments Owned, at Fair Value and Financial Instruments Sold, But Not Yet Purchased, at Fair Value

+Financial instruments owned, at fair value and financial instruments sold, but not yet purchased, at fair value are accounted for at fair value either under the fair value option or in accordance with other U.S. GAAP.
+See Note 7 for further information about other financial assets and financial liabilities accounted for at fair value under the fair value option.
 The table below presents the firm's financial instruments owned, at fair value, including those pledged as collateral, and financial instruments sold, but not yet purchased, at fair value.